Aller au menu Aller au contenu

 Prerequisites

-Students will have taken and validated the following courses: Probability and Statistics; Programming with R, Programming with Python
+Students will have taken and validated the following courses: Probability and Statistics; Programming with Python.

 Calendar